 Country Theme Wedding Photographs in Dorset

-Several months back I drove over to The Chetnole Inn, in Chetnole, Dorset to meet a couple called Charlotte and Dan for their country theme wedding photographs.
+Several months back I drove over to The Chetnole Inn, in Dorset to meet Charlotte and Dan to talk over their country theme wedding photographs.

-Our email exchanges had led me to believe that they were a young, funky and fun-loving couple who really loved our style of photography.
-In the darkened bar of this oak beamed Inn I found myself mentally playing a game that went along the lines of “What happens when a BAFTA winning computer games designer and a Teacher with a penchant for cheese fall in love and plan a wedding?”.
+Our email exchanges had led me to believe that they were a young, funky and fun-loving couple.
+In the darkened bar of this oak beamed Inn I found myself mentally playing a game.
+This went along the lines of “What happens when a BAFTA winning computer games designer and a Teacher with a penchant for cheese fall in love and plan a wedding?”.

 I couldn’t quite guess before-hand.
-The rural meeting location gave me a clue and I’m sure cheese was going to be involved somewhere!
+The rural meeting location gave me a clue.
+I was sure cheese was going to be involved somewhere!